Core Web Vitals

 - Lab data: This is a simulation that happens when you submit the page to the test.

-But wait, what happens if I fix my page but my page does not have enough traffic for Google to collect 28 days of data?
+But wait, what happens if I fix my page, but my page does not have enough traffic for Google to collect 28 days of data?

 We did another test for URLs not passing the test.
 We went to the Core Web Vitals dashboard and clicked on the URL fails.

 Wait, what?
 Let’s say that you have 100 pages on your website.
-You fixed all of the Core Web Vitals issues on each page.
+You fixed all of the Core Web Vitals common issues on each page.
 But of the 100 pages, only 20 have “sufficient real-world data.”
 In the eyes of Google, only 20% of your website has good URLs.

 FAQ

 Good URLs are the percentage of mobile URLs with both Good status in Core Web Vitals and no mobile usability issues according to the Mobile Usability report in Search Console.
+Mobile optimization is important now more than ever so if you want your website to be good in this metric, you should ensure that your site has a responsive design, fixed width and height attributes on images, optimized dynamic content, and carefully managed font loading.

 Afraid of a radical solution?
 We can help.